 All throughout this article, we will be looking at fantastic frogs that each have something truly special about them.
 However, with no offense to your favorite toad or to the rest of these fellas on this list, my absolute favorite is hands down, Greninja.

 Greninja has a predominant place in the anime as Ash’s partner, and that version of Greninja was even added in the Pokémon Sun & Moon games.
-This was sadly the last time Greninja was available in the mainline Pokémon games, but hopefully, this rad frog is included again in Pokémon Scarlet & Violet.
+This was sadly the last time Greninja was available in the mainline Pokémon games, as we missed out in and Shield, but hopefully, this rad frog is included again in Pokémon Scarlet & Violet.

 Bulbasaur #001 | Generation 1